-What your eyeglass prescription means
+What your prescription means

 Below is a list of the most common abbreviations found on eyeglass prescriptions to help explain what they mean.

 You are likely to see the abbreviated terms OD, OS and OU.
 OD refers to Oculus Dexter, while OS represents Oculus Sinister.
 They are Latin words that mean right eye and left eye, respectively.
 OU refers to Oculus Uterque.
 It stands for both eyes.
 These are the traditional abbreviations that are used when making prescriptions for eyeglasses.
 However, some eye care professionals prefer to use modernized prescriptions.
 Re stands for the right eye, while E stands for the left eye.

 The abbreviation SPH stands for Sphere.
 It describes the amount of lens measured in diopters needed for good vision.
 The term means that the correction for your sight is spherical.
 If you are shortsighted, the number under the abbreviation will include a (-) sign.
 The number will have a (+) sign if you are long-sighted.
 If your prescription has the word Plano, PI, or an infinity sign, it means that you do not have distance problems.
 You may, however, have astigmatism.
 Most values will be 0.00 to +/-20.00.

 Axis is the lens meridian that has no cylinder power to correct astigmatism.
 The axis number helps your eye care professional know the direction in which they should position a cylindrical power in the lenses of your glass.
 For example, the number may be between 1 and 180, where 90 represents the vertical position while 180 represents the horizontal one.
 The numbers only describe the position of astigmatism; they do not explain the strength of your prescription.
 The Axis can be present if there is a CYL value.